Kubernetes — Networking & Load-Balancing

 Reference implementation for CNI plugins1 include…

-create a bridge network an attaches podsvlan
+- bridgecreate a bridge network an attaches pods

-attach to an existing host deviceptp
+- host-deviceattach to an existing host device

 CNI plugin implmentations…